rdominy/pixl-ipc/README.md

-**STATUS:** Beta

-This module provides interprocess communication (IPC) using unix domain sockets to provide fast local communication between processes that avoid touching the network stack.
+The pixl-ipc module provides interprocess communication (IPC) using unix domain sockets to provide fast local communication between processes that avoids touching the network stack.
 It is built as a component of [pixl-server](http://www.npmjs.com/package/pixl-server), a lightweight framework for building node.js daemon applications.

 * JSON messages over UNIX domain sockets
 * Protocol is language agnostic